HDV: HDV 1080p

 The original 1080-line HDV specification defined interlaced recording only, which is suitable for television broadcast.
 As users have become increasingly interested in digital cinematography and in web videos, progressive recording became a necessity.
 In response to this need, capability for native progressive recording has been added to the 1080i HDV specification.
 Progressive recording modes are optional for 1080i HDV devices, which means that not every HDV 1080i camcorder or deck is capable of recording or playing back native progressive video.
-Because HDV 1080i specification now includes both interlaced and progressive recording modes, in recent publications it is often called HDV 1080 or 1080-line HDV, but the official name still bears the "i" suffix.
+Because the HDV 1080i specification now includes both interlaced and progressive recording modes, in recent publications it is often called HDV 1080 or 1080-line HDV, but the official name still bears the "i" suffix.

 HDV camcorders capable of native 1080-line progressive video record it at rates of 23.98 frame/s (commonly referred to as "24p") and 29.97 frame/s ("30p") for 60 Hz markets, and at 25 frame/s ("25p") for 50 Hz markets.
 Video is output as true progressive video via an i.LINK/FireWire port.
 Output through other ports is performed in interlaced mode to preserve compatibility with existing interlaced equipment.

 The first 1080-line HDV camcorder to offer recording in native progressive format was the Canon XL H1, introduced in 2006.
 It was followed by the XH-G1 and XH-A1.
 When shooting in progressive mode, also known as Frame mode, these camcorders generate progressive video from interlaced CCD sensors.
-Because of row-pair summation, vertical resolution of progressive video is 10–25% lower than resolution of interlaced video.
+Because of row-pair summation, the vertical resolution of progressive video is 10–25% lower than the resolution of interlaced video.

-In 2008 Sony released its own models capable of native progressive recording: the HVR-S270, the HVR-Z7 and the HVR-Z5.
-Sony stressed out that the models handle the signal entirely in progressive mode all the way from capture to encoding to recording on tape to output.
-Sony has designed Native Progressive Recording logo for the devices that are capable of native progressive recording and playback.
+In 2008, Sony released its own models capable of native progressive recording: the HVR-S270, the HVR-Z7 and the HVR-Z5.
+Sony stressed that the models handle the signal entirely in progressive mode all the way from capture to encoding to recording on tape to output.
+Sony has designed a Native Progressive Recording logo for the devices that are capable of native progressive recording and playback.

-In 2009 Canon released the HV40 HDV camcorder.
-Its 60 Hz variant, carrying prominent 24p native progressive mark, became the first consumer HDV model to offer 24-frame/s native progressive recording.
-Like the aforementioned Sony models, the HV40 uses true progressive-scan sensor.
+In 2009, Canon released the HV40 HDV camcorder.
+Its 60 Hz variant, carrying a prominent 24p native progressive mark, became the first consumer HDV model to offer 24-frame/s native progressive recording.
+Like the aforementioned Sony models, the HV40 uses a true progressive-scan sensor.

 Despite differences in branding, native progressive modes offered by Canon and Sony are fully compatible, with both companies adhering to HDV specifications for recording native 1080p video.
 Other HDV devices capable of reading and recording in native progressive 1080-line format include the Sony HVR-M15AU, HVR-25AU, HVR-M15AE, HVR-25AE and HVR-M35 HDV videocassette recorders, and the 60 Hz Canon HV20/HV30 camcorders when used in tape recorder mode.